Certora/Documentation/docs/prover/cli/options.md

 Without turning `independent_satisfy` mode on, `R2` would have failed, as it would try to satisfy `b /\ !b`.

 **When to use it?**
-When you have a rule with multiple satisfy statements, and you would like to check each case separately.
+When you have a rule with multiple satisfy statements, and you would like to demonstrate each statement separately.

 **Example**
 `certoraRun Bank.sol --verify Bank:Bank.spec --independent_satisfy`